ythuang13/ythuang13/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ... -->

-- 🔭 I’m currently working on graduating from Cal Poly Pomona in May 2023.
+- 🔭 Graduated from California Polytechnic State University Pomona in May 2023.
-- 📖 Degree in progress: Major-Computer Science, Minor-Data Science
+- 📖 Bachelor of Science Computer Science with Data Science minor.
 - 🌱 I’m currently learning everything.
 EVERYTHING!
 - 📫 How to reach me: ythuang13@gmail.com
-- ⚡ Fun fact: I'm pretty fun to hangout, ask Ryan and Tyler
+- ⚡ Fun fact: I have two friends named Ryan and Tyler.